Pacific Forest photo (c) Claudia Jocher 2016

 I very much appreciate you bringing up this old knowledge again.
 It’s an important seed to plant.
 Good things can grow from this.

 It takes very special care.
 It doesn’t take much of what you call money.
 It takes very special care.
-And it’s about quality and dosage.
+It’s about quality and dosage.
 And the preparation.

 Because not everybody is the same.
 They are individual bodies.
 It needs an individual love.